Bayesian Data Synthesis and Disclosure Risk Quantification: An Application to the Consumer Expenditure Surveys: Utility measure

 \section{Utility measure}

-When synthetic microdata is released to the public, data analysts would use it to conduct inferences based on their research interests.
-Useful synthetic data would provide high quality inference results, as if the data analysts had access to the original and confidential data.
-The level of quality depends on the level of closeness between the inference results from the original data and from the synthetic data, respectively.

-Measures of the level of such closeness, commonly referred to as utility measures, are therefore needed to evaluate the usefulness of the synthetic data.
+Measures of the level of the closeness between the inference results from the original data and from the synthetic data, commonly referred to as utility measures, are needed to evaluate the usefulness of the synthetic data.
 We focus on measuring the preservation of distributional characteristics of the synthetic data in the synthetic datasets.

+The CE survey program informed us the most common use of the geography information is the table counts by county.
 Since only the county labels are synthesized in the synthetic CE data, we examine the preservation of the distributional characteristics of the county label, and its relationships with other un-synthesized variables.
-We do so by conducting the same analysis on the original dataset, and on $\mathbf{Z}_{DPMPM}$ (synthetic datasets generated from the DPMPM synthesizer) and $\mathbf{Z}_{DP-areal}$ (synthetic datasets generated from the DP-areal synthesizer) and compare results to the original data, for context.
-Since we have defined patterns in the CE data, we will consider two categories of utility measures: i) globally utility measure, which focuses on the distributional characteristics of county label and its relationships with other variables at the file level; and ii) within pattern utility measure, which focuses on the distributional characteristics of county label at the pre-defined pattern level.
+We do so by conducting the same analysis on the original dataset, and on $\mathbf{Z}_{DPMPM}$ and $\mathbf{Z}_{DP-areal}$ and compare results to the original data, for context.
+Since we have defined patterns in the CE data, we will consider three categories of utility measures: i) a globally utility measure, which focuses on the distributional characteristics of county label and its relationships with other variables at the file level; ii) an analysis-specific utility measure, which focuses on inferences the data analysts are likely to make using the released county labels; and iii) a within pattern utility measure, which focuses on the distributional characteristics of county label at the pre-defined pattern level.